meteahishali/methods-early-cov19/README.md

 Methods in this group need an additional step which is the feature extraction.
 DenseNet-121 [1] model pre-trained on Early-QaTa-COV19 is used for this purpose.
 We extract 1024-D feature vectors after global pooling operation just before the classification layer of the DenseNet-121.
 Then, a dimensionality reduction is applied over the computed features with PCA by choosing the first 512 principal components.

 The pretrained network on Early-QaTa-COV19 is provided: [DenseNet-121](https://drive.google.com/file/d/1QFiuE_odVLSbLvwNNF8n8xyBL-d1IX0a/view?usp=sharing).
-After downloading the model, save the model under ```/Models``` folder.
+After downloading the model, save the model under ```Models/``` folder.
 Now, features can be extracted:
 ```
+mkdir features/
 python feature_extraction.py --weights True
 ```
 In fact, we already provide the extracted [features](https://drive.google.com/file/d/10BmfLgP1FZ8_pjfGSh_9rO1Ye444uTfl/view?usp=sharing).
 After downloading, store them under ```/features``` for the classifiers in this group.
 Alternatively, you may choose to train DenseNet-121 from scratch (ImageNet weights) on Early-QaTa-COV19 for the feature extraction: